-Notification Management screen tells CloudMonix who should get what notifications and with what minimum severities.
-In a nutshell, Notification Management screen acts as a central router that directs where notifications go and how these notifications look.
+The Notification Management screen tells Netreo Essentials who should get what notifications and with what minimum severities.
+In a nutshell, the Notification Management screen acts as a central router that directs where notifications go and how these notifications look.
 Each entry on the Notification Management screen is a delivery rule.
-Users can configure that notifications only from certain resources or resource categories, of certain minimum severities, using specific notification templates, are delivered to specific users or integration points.
+Users can configure the settings so that notifications only from certain resources or resource categories, of certain minimum severities, and/or using specific notification templates are delivered to specific users or integration points.

-CloudMonix internally features a publish/subscribe notification system.
-Notifications in CloudMonix are raised from Alerts, Actions, or Scaling actions of a resource.
-Setup of what specific notifications are raised is done thru resource configuration dialog via Alerts, Actions, Scaling Ranges and Adjustment tabs.
+Netreo Essentials internally features a publish/subscribe notification system.
+Notifications in Netreo Essentials are raised from Alerts, Actions or Scaling actions of a resource.
+Setup of what specific notifications are raised is done through the resource configuration dialog via the Alerts, Actions, Scaling Ranges and Adjustment tabs.
 Each notification has a severity (Debug, Information, Warning, Error, Critical).

-It's also possible to control what notifications are sent on the Notification Rule level by configuring CloudMonix to not send certain type of notifications (e.g. when alert is turned off).
-That option is especially useful when configuring rules for integrations.
-Users can then decide what kind of infromation should be posted to a particular integration channel.
+It is also possible to control what notifications are sent at the Notification Rule-level by configuring Netreo Essentials to not send certain type of notifications (e.g. when an alert is turned off).
+That option is particularly useful when configuring rules for integrations.
+Users can then decide what kind of information should be posted to a particular integration channel.

-For example, a company may choose to send all of its Critical notifications coming from all resources to its CEO, while, sending Information or higher notifications to support engineers on the team; notifications from resources in the Database resource category can be delivered to database administrators, and notifications of Error or higher severity can be sent to a Pager Duty integration service.
+For example, a company may choose to send all of its Critical notifications coming from any resources to its CEO, while sending Information and "higher" notifications to support engineers on the team.
+(Notifications from resources in the Database resource category can be delivered to database administrators and notifications of Error or higher severity can be sent to a Pager Duty integration service.)

-Delivery rules can also be further customized with specific text-based templates that users can use when sending notifications.
-For example, it maybe important to change text or provide specific instructions in the alert email to certain members on the team for alerts of certain severity or source.
+Delivery rules can also be further customized with specific text-based templates that can be used when sending notifications.
+For example, it maybe important to change text or provide specific instructions in the alert email to certain members on the team for alerts of a certain severity or from a certain source.